Standard Terms and Conditions of Homecharge OZEV Sales

 19 Personal information and usage data

-19.1 bp pulse undertakes that personal information of the Buyer will be safeguarded and processed in accordance with the requirements of the Data Protection Act 2018 as set out in our Customer Privacy Notice (which can be found here).
+19.1 bp pulse undertakes that personal information of the Buyer will be safeguarded and processed in accordance with the requirements of the UK Data Protection Legislation as set out in our Customer Privacy Notice (which can be found here).

 19.2 The Buyer gives its permission for OZEV, as well as other government departments, public bodies, utilities, licensed energy suppliers and bp pulse to use the Buyer’s electric usage data from the Goods (in an anonymised form) to inform future strategy and policy development.